Aiue/AQT/README.md

 * Keep track of quest progress within your party.
 Would only work for party members running the addon.
 May make it library-based.
 * Make it more modular to accomodate for things like achievements, so that a retail version could also be considered.
 Or other addons display things in the frame, should they so wish.
 This is currently a lower priority.
 * Probably more.
 If it isn't here, I might've just forgotten about it.
-* Configuration is currently only available via /aqt

 Please use the [Issue Tracker](https://github.com/Aiue/AQT/issues) on GitHub for bug reports or feature requests.